kissartisan/laravel-nuggets/README.md

 Date::use(CarbonImmutable::class);
 ```

 Found this on the episode of [Defensive Laravel > Immutable Dates (Ep.
-4) at Laracasts](https://laracasts.com/series/defensive-laravel/episodes/4)
+4) at Laracasts comments section](https://laracasts.com/series/defensive-laravel/episodes/4)